RoelKroes/TBTracker-RX/README.md

 It is designed to upload telemetry data in the correct format to https://amateur.sondehub.org

 # Notes about v0.0.9 (pre release)
-v0.0.9 is the first verstion to support SSDV (tested in LoRa mode 1, no fec packets).
+v0.0.9 is the first version to support SSDV (tested in LoRa mode 1, no fec packets).
 However there are a few points to consider:
 - As SSDV packets are sent one after another very fast, I had to rewrite a lot of the code to keep up with the received packets.
 - Packets that need uploading are now sent to a queue and uploaded in a seperate thread on another core of the esp32
 - As updating the OLED display with "time since last packet" and flashing the "flashpin" takes up a lot of processing time, I temporary disabled these features in v0.0.9.
 Hopefully I find a good solution to make this faster and enable it again in future versions.
 - v0.0.9 is only marginally tested.
 I would appreciate it if you can give me feedback and testing results

-If v0.0.9 is not working to your linking, just revert to v0.0.8.
+If v0.0.9 is not working to your liking, just revert to v0.0.8.

 # Hardware needed
 The sketch is designed to compile in the Arduino IDE and work with a TTGO T-Beam board but it will also work with seperate hardware modules.